maxtyson123/13_DGT_WEBSITE/README.md

 npm install
 ```
 * Copy the '.env.example' into a new file '.env.local'
-2. Database Setup (Pick one and edit constants.ts to select which one is being used)
+1. Database Setup (Pick one and edit constants.ts to select which one is being used)

 2. A) Postgres:
 * Setup a Postgres server [PostgreSQL](https://www.postgresql.org/)
 * Copy the config into .env.local
 * Run the SQL file [create_tables](server/postgres_sql/create_tables.sql)

-2. B) MySQL:
+1. B) MySQL:
 * Setup a MySQL server [MySQL](https://www.mysql.com/)
 * Copy the config into .env.local
 * Run the SQL file [create_tables](server/my_sql/create_tables.sql)

-3. FTP Setup:
+1. FTP Setup:
 * Download [FileZilla](https://filezilla-project.org/download.php) or any other FTP provider
 * Copy the config into .env.local

-4. Github Setup:
+1. GitHub Setup:
-* Go to [Github Apps](https://github.com/settings/apps) and press 'New App'
+* Go to [GitHub Apps](https://github.com/settings/apps) and press 'New App'
 * Set the GitHub App name to Rongoā
 * Set the homepage and callback URLs to your site, e.g.
 ```sh